Toggle: English / Spanish

 Other tests may include:

-The patient usually needs to stay in the hospital.
-Treatment includes antibiotics given through a vein.
-Surgery may be needed to drain the abscess, or relieve pressure in the orbital space around and behind the eye.
+In ost cases, a hospital stay is needed.
+Treatment most often includes antibiotics given through a vein.
+Surgery may be needed to drain the abscess, or relieve pressure in the space around the eye.

 An orbital cellulitis infection can get worse very quickly.
-The patient must be carefully checked every few hours.
+A person with this condition must be checked every few hours.

-With prompt treatment, the person can make a complete recovery.
+With prompt treatment, the person can recover fully.

-Orbital cellulitis is an emergency that requires immediate treatment.
+Orbital cellulitis is a medical emergency that needs to be treated right away.
 Call your health care provider if there are signs of eyelid swelling, especially with a fever.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.